Recipe · Debugging

 Now you have a fresh ground-truth list of every new Date( in your app components.
 Audit them, fix any other inline-date-during-render cases.

-Step 5 — record the finding (optional)
+Step 5 — verify and mine the pattern

 Why this is faster than grep loops